NezihAkin/GenerativeQA/README.md

-# haystack_trial
+# Generative QA
-This is the repo I try to create Generative QA System with Haystack
+This is the repo I try to create Generative QA System with open-source frameworks